 When I help people open American brokerage and retirement accounts from my office in Jerusalem, I see many different personalities.
 Some folks worry about the money, some celebrate it, and others just are confused.
 A critical part of my job is helping clients understand their financial choices so that they don’t regret decisions later.
 Here’s what I suggest:

 Look at the bigger picture

 Getting an inheritance is not only about receiving a cash infusion.
 It’s also about fitting that money into your overall financial plan.
-Depending on how the inheritance was received (an IRA, stocks, mutual funds, cash, etc.) can affect your options.
+How the inheritance was received (an IRA, stocks, mutual funds, cash, etc.) can affect your options.

 Don’t be rash

-When getting an inheritance, some people can’t wait to get the money and they may spend the money even before it’s in their hands.
+When getting an inheritance, some people can’t wait to get the money and they may spend it before it’s even in their hands.
 This is one of the worst mistakes you can make when you get an inheritance.
 Claiming an inheritance may entail a lengthy legal process.

 Get professional advice

 If you recently received an inheritance or you know you are in line for one, consult with a financial professional to help you get the most out of your new wealth.
-Withdrawing funds or not properly titling accounts can incur penalties and taxes if not done properly.
+Withdrawing funds or not properly titling accounts can incur penalties and taxes.
 For more resources on what you should do when you receive an inheritance read: Profile-Financial.com/inheritance

 Published April 30, 2018.
 Updated July 2020.
 Updated April 2022